 This proposed Strategy has been informed by two community engagement sessions which were held in February and April 2023 which were attended by community members, elected members and Shire staff.
 The Shire is particularly grateful for the knowledge that community members contributed during these sessions.
 Community expertise has been integral to the development of the document, and your input so far has been invaluable.

 You can reach out to Collie’s Planning Department on 9734 9028.
 Submissions to the proposed River Revitalisation Strategy close Wednesday 3rd January 2024.
 Submissions should be made in writing and must include your name and address.
 An optional submission form is available here.

 The Collie River was choked with Nardoo plants.
 Nardoo is an introduced weed which slowed the flow of the river, was unsightly, and prevented the river from being used to its full potential including swimming, boating and fishing.

 The Shire of Collie, in partnership with the University of Western Australia, investigated various methods to control the Nardoo including herbicides, plastic solarisation, mechanical excavation, mechanical harvesting and the use of a grappling hook.
 Success was achieved through the development of a compound herbicide called Reglone.
 The Shire has implemented a Nardoo Treatment Program using Reglone for the last few years that has successfully brought the weed under control.

 Control of Nutrients

 Favourable conditions for the growth of Nardoo and many other river weeds are created by the quantity of nutrients being washed from the town of Collie into the river.
 These nutrients are mainly from fertilisers used on gardens and reserves.
-The Shire of Collie, through the Weeds and Waterways Advisory Committee, is currently implementing a number of solutions to reduce nutrient levels and improve the health of the river, ensuring that the Nardoo and other weeds do not return.
+The Shire of Collie is currently implementing a number of solutions to reduce nutrient levels and improve the health of the river, ensuring that the Nardoo and other weeds do not return.
 These solutions include: